Grave Encounters 2: Production

 Grave Encounters 2 began production in late 2011 and was released on October 12, 2012.
 Early in production it was revealed that the film would be directed by John Poliquin, and only written by the Vicious Brothers.
 The film's budget was $1,400,000.
 It was released on October 12, 2012 in a limited theatrical run, but released earlier in the month on iTunes for download.

 Reception

 Critical response

-Grave Encounters 2 received negative reviews from critics.
+Grave Encounters 2 was largely panned by critics.
 Rotten Tomatoes gave the film a score of 9% based on 11 reviews, with an average rating of 3.9 out of 10.
 Although it was panned, some critics praised the acting, especially Sean Rogerson's performance.

 Future

 Cancelled sequel

 In May 2015, the Vicious Brothers announced plans for a third installment, entitled Grave Encounters 3: The Beginning, but it never went into production.

 Reboot

 On September 18, 2025, it was announced that an American reboot is in development, with Justin Long set to star, as well as produce alongside Kate Bosworth and the Vicious Brothers.
 The reboot aims to "modernize the concept into a cinematic experience, heightening the dread, claustrophobia, and psychological terror that made the original a fan favorite".